Cataracts in Hummelstown, PA

 - Color of iris seems different, or grayer than previously

 - Double vision in one or both eyes

 - Increasingly challenging to read; text or letters may blur together

 - Increased incidence of auto accidents, fender benders or near misses.

 - Increase in bumping into things at home or dropping items

-Typically, the symptoms of cataracts come on slowly and you may not notice each symptom right away.
-The most obvious symptom of cataracts is the change in the appearance of your eyes.
-As soon as you begin to notice symptoms, be sure to contact your eye doctor in Hummelstown, PA.
+Typically, cataract symptoms come on slowly and you may not notice each symptom right away.
+As soon as you begin to notice cataract symptoms, be sure to contact your eye doctor in Hummelstown, PA.

 What Causes Cataracts?

 Aging is a factor for developing cataracts, but it’s not the only one.
 There are other risk factors for cataracts, including: